haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 * **Test your build and deploy locally and in Staging before deploying to Production.** Many extensions work, custom code, and more work great in development.
 Some users then push to production only to have failures and issues.
 Staging gives you an opportunity to fully test your code and implementation in a production environment without extended downtime if something goes wrong in Production.

 ## Five phases of Integration build and deployment {#cloud-deploy-over-phases}
-The following phases occur on your local development environment and the Integration environment.
+The following phases occur on your 本地开发环境 and the Integration environment.
 The code is not deployed to Staging or Production for Pro plan in these initial phases.

 Integration build and deployment consists of the following phases: